 Helen Riess, M.D.

-Founder, CEO, and Chief Scientific Officer, Empathetics, Inc.
+Founder and Chief Medical Officer, Empathetics, Inc.

 Associate Clinical Professor, Harvard Medical School

-Empathy in Times of Crisis
+Blogpost: Empathy in Times of Crisis

-Course 1: Enhancing Empathy in Healthcare
+Course 1: Enhancing Empathy in Healthcare Delivery

 This course introduces medical professionals to the neuroscience of emotions and empathy, and explains the difference between sympathy, empathy and compassion.
 It includes lessons for best practices for providing empathy in a clinical setting and practical and easy to implement tips.

 Module 1a.
-Why Improve Empathy in Medicine?
+Why Improve Empathy in Healthcare?

 Module 1b.
 The Science of Empathy